sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 They are eager to help another team do the same this Fall in Denver, Colorado.

 While any students are eligible to join the Student Cluster Club, participants in the competition are restricted to students enrolled at an educational institution that have NOT been granted an undergraduate degree when the event starts.

+### Contact Information

+If you'd like to know more and potentially join our club, please reach out to Nigel at pbrown@ucsd.edu